drewww/breach/docs/plan.md

 1. Reimplement guns? (this is a big thing)
 1. Go back to enemies, and learn behavior trees. (curious about this but I need more actions for them to take than pure movement. might need shoot actions. or maybe it's enough to do a kind of patrol / search / attack loop of some kind?? )
 1. Consider making an action for Gas getting removed, because there may be some relevant shared logic there eventually?
-1. Make Damage action, which could turn into fire damage making walls get scorched or doors failing open.
+1. (DONE) Make Damage action, which could turn into fire damage making walls get scorched or doors failing open.
 1. (DONE) Consider making double-wide doors that open/close together.
 I think using some sort of relationship method??
+1. Start a light UI framework.
+   a.
+Requires getting overlay to work in screen coordinates.
+   b. (and to simultaneously handle world coordinate draws as well??)
+   c.
+Some simple object structure that lets me write UI things with useful screen coordinates and access to the level for updates.
+1. Make the gas objects into a real object.
+1. Add a natural gas one??
+No damage, can be lit on fire.